jsha/servercert/docs/BR.md

 This method MUST NOT be used for wildcard issuance.

-This method does not allow pruning.
+This method does not allow pruning domain labels when choosing the ADN.

-This method allows CNAME lookups when choosing ADN.
+This method does not allow CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.9 Test Certificate